3dproger/AxelChat/docs.md

 }
 ```

-An example of deleting one of the messages from the previous example (since 0.47.6):
+An example of deleting one of the messages from the previous example (works since 0.47.6):
 ```JSON
 [
     {